 Obviously, you’d like to assume that your daughter and the man who wants to marry her “like” each other and that they like spending time together.
 But why?
 Ask him if your daughter is one of his best friends.
-Ask if they allow each other space to be individuals — to be sincerely transparent with each other and reveal who they are inside.
+Just as important, ask him if they allow each other space, too — to be sincerely transparent with each other and reveal who they are inside.

 Communication is the lifeblood of a marriage.
-How well do your daughter and her prospective husband communicate?
+How well do they communicate?
 Ask him what they talk about.
-Is it mostly “to do” lists and schedules?
+Are their conversations mostly about “to-do” lists and schedules?
 Or do they talk about deeper emotional issues?

 Focus on whether he’s committed to being open and known.
 Are there off-limits topics that they can’t talk about?
 If they can’t talk about certain things — past relationships, personal struggles, finances — that might be a red flag.

 More importantly, how do he and your daughter manage conflict?
 Is he respectful and loving when they disagree?
 Does he value her point of view and emotions?
-Are they able to repair their relationship in a reasonable amount of time after a fight?
+Are they able to repair their relationship after a fight?
 Do they find solutions that feel good to both of them — as teammates?

 There is no such thing as a win-lose situation in marriage.
-You will either win together or lose together.
-Your goal is to better understand how your daughter and her prospective husband function as a team and to encourage your future son-in-law to always treat your daughter as an equal partner.
+A couple will either win together or lose together.
+Your goal is to better understand how they function as a team and to encourage your future son-in-law to always treat your daughter as an equal partner.